extemporelang/extemporelang.github.io/_docs/guides/sharedsystem.md

 The interface for configuring the synths and the samplers is a bit different, so we'll look a them individually.
-Like all things in music-making, different folks want to explore different things, so if you don't care about samplers at all then you can skip straight to the [synths](#playing-the-synth) part (or vice versa).
+Like all things in music-making, different folks want to explore different things, so if you don't care about synths at all then you can skip straight to the [sampler](#playing-the-sampler) part (or vice versa).

 Finally, as mentioned earlier this guide will use the [pattern